Penang Strait: Bridges

 Two bridges now traverse the Penang Strait - the Penang Bridge and the Second Penang Bridge.
 The Penang Bridge, completed in 1985, connects Perai on the mainland with the suburb of Gelugor on Penang Island.

 In 2014, the Second Penang Bridge further south was opened for public use, thereby substituting the Penang Bridge as the longest bridge in Southeast Asia.
 The Second Penang Bridge runs between Batu Kawan on the mainland and Batu Maung on the island.

 To bolster Penang's electricity grid, Tenaga Nasional Berhad (TNB) initiated a RM500 million cross-straits electric grid project in 2022.
 This significant investment aims to deliver a substantial 2,000 megawatts (MW) of power from the national grid to the island.
-The project encompasses an 8.5-kilometer-long monopole transmission line, while six of the 31 towers will boast a unique betel nut design, making them a visually striking landmark alongside the iconic Penang Bridge.
+The project encompasses an 8.5 km monopole transmission line, while six of the 31 towers will boast a unique betel nut design, making them a visually striking landmark alongside the iconic Penang Bridge.

-The 13.5 kilometre-long Penang Bridge traverses the South Channel between Gelugor on Penang Island and Perai in the mainland.
+The 13.5 km Penang Bridge traverses the South Channel between Gelugor on Penang Island and Perai in the mainland.

 The 24 km Sultan Abdul Halim Muadzam Shah Bridge connecting Batu Maung and Batu Kawan.

 A Penang Ferry crossing the Penang Strait.